Bodo-inc/Bodo-tutorial/README.md

 First make sure you have Bodo [installed](http://docs.bodo.ai/latest/source/install.html).

-To view tutorials with Jupyter Notebook, install `jupyter`, `ipyparallel`, and `mpi4py` in the same enviroment where Bodo is installed:
+To view tutorials with Jupyter Notebook, install `jupyter` and `ipyparallel` in the same enviroment where Bodo is installed:

     # if you followed the above installation instructions,
     # make sure you are in the same enviroment: source activate Bodo
-    conda install jupyter ipyparallel
+    conda install jupyter ipyparallel -c conda-forge

-Create an MPI profile for ipython:
+Create an MPI profile for IPython:

     ipython profile create --parallel --profile=mpi